Nonresident Fellow, Women's Rights in the Middle East Program

 Office Phone: () -

-Mounira M. Charrad, Ph.D., is a nonresident fellow with the Women and Human Rights in the Middle East Program and associate professor of sociology at The University of Texas at Austin.
+Mounira M. Charrad, Ph.D., is a nonresident fellow with the Women's Rights in the Middle East Program and associate professor of sociology at The University of Texas at Austin.
 A comparative historical sociologist, she has published on a wide range of topics including state formation, law, citizenship, kinship, gender and Islam.
 Her current research considers secularism and women’s activism following the Arab Spring and the rise of Islamist power in Tunisia.
 Charrad has been awarded grants from the National Endowment for the Humanities, the Mellon Foundation, the American Association of University Women and the American Institute of Maghribi Studies.
 She has served on the Council of the Comparative Historical Section of the American Sociological Association, the board of directors of the American Institute of Maghribi Studies, the executive board of the Association of Middle East Women’s Studies, and on several editorial boards and book award committees.